judka-uriel/uriel-book/uriel_en.md

 which may not be done on the Sabbath.
 A conclusion, however, often emerges by necessity, if one honestly follows the chain of proof without preconceptions.
-The only requirement for the path of derivation to be valid is to possess sufficient knowledge (sefirah Da'at) and a deep understanding thereof (sefirah Binah). -->
+The only requirement for the path of derivation to be valid is to possess sufficient information and knowledge (sefirah Da'at) and a deep understanding thereof (sefirah Binah). -->

 Thus, when this process of deriving a decision is carried out automatically